Best Men's Winter Boots of 2024/25

 What we didn’t like: not suited for extreme cold or deep snow

-Blundstone leather boots also come with a removable, anatomically-correct EVA footbeds for extra cushion and support.
+Blundstone leather boots also have removable, anatomically correct EVA footbeds for extra cushion and support.
 The soles hold a 4mm tread for good grip on ice, slush, mud, and pavement alike.
-The soles also hold a steel shank that runs down the middle, which provides enough rigidity to lend support and stability to these ankle boots.
+The soles also hold a steel shank that runs down the middle, providing enough rigidity to support and stabilize these ankle boots.

 Upper Lining: 100% cotton brushed chamois cloth; 7.5 oz per sq. yd.